niki4etoo/niki4etoo/README.md

 🤔 I’m looking for help with game development.

 💬 Ask me about game development.
-I know very little and I would like to know a little bit more.
+There are too many things to be learned in that field and I'll be glad to learn something new.

 📫 How to reach me: @niki4etooo, niki4etooo@gmail.com